Our system of government is a representative democracy. Each voter has a say in who represents them in Parliament and in local government.

 New Zealand is a constitutional monarchy

 New Zealand has an unwritten constitution and is a constitutional monarchy.
-That means that the Queen of New Zealand, Queen Elizabeth II, is our Head of State.
+That means that the King of New Zealand, King Charles III, is our Head of State.

-The Queen’s representative in New Zealand is the Governor-General.
-The Queen and Governor-General are politically neutral and do not get involved in elections.
+The King’s representative in New Zealand is the Governor-General.
+The King and Governor-General are politically neutral and do not get involved in elections.